VintageCake/HTB-CTF/forensics-automation/README.md

-This challenge is about extracting encoded information in a Wireshark pcap file, where the scenario is that a host on the network has been infected with a command/control malware and has been sending suspicious network traffic.
+This challenge is about extracting encoded information in a Wireshark pcap network dump file, where the scenario is that a host on the network has been infected with a command/control malware and has been sending suspicious network traffic.
 We have been given a pcap which contains some of this type of malicious traffic.